Universal Destinations & Experiences: Universal United Kingdom Resort

-In June 2025, Universal announced the city of Chicago will be the second Universal Horror Unleashed location and the first Universal attraction in the Midwest, which is set to open in 2027.

-Universal Studios Great Britain

 On December 19, 2023, Universal Destinations & Experiences confirmed that 480 acre of land had been purchased in Bedford, United Kingdom for potential theme park development.
 On April 5, 2024, the official Universal UK Project website revealed public engagement forms and dates to public events to gain reviews and opinions from the locals until May 3, 2024.
-The project, already in its advanced stage, will have two new railway stations, with Kempston Hardwick's moved further south to the entrance with its level crossing replaced with a bridge, flat car parks, a better road connection with the A421 and improvements to Junction 13 of the M1, and the location of the park with its Street Area and four original restaurants and 500-bed hotel within the southern section of the bought land, with the park starting off similar in size to Universal Studios Florida, Islands of Adventure, and Epic Universe, but would later expand to be the size of Universal Studios Japan, which does not include the northern section by the lake which will be reserved for temporary buildings and future projects.
+The project, already in its advanced stage, will have two new railway stations, with Kempston Hardwick's moved further south to the entrance with its level crossing replaced with a bridge, flat car parks, a better road connection with the A421 and improvements to Junction 13 of the M1, and the location of the park with its Street Area and four original restaurants and 500-bed hotel within the southern section of the bought land, with the park starting off similar in size to Universal Studios Florida, Islands of Adventure, and Epic Universe, but would later expand to be the size of Universal Studios Japan, which does not include the northern section by the lake which would be reserved for temporary buildings and future projects.
 The park will also focus more on wildlife and be more environmentally friendly.
-Talks are ongoing and there is no time frame as to when construction will begin.
+Talks were ongoing and there was no time frame as to when construction would begin.

-On April 8, 2025, Universal Destinations & Experiences and the United Kingdom government revealed their plans for a theme park in Bedford, which will open in 2031 as a part of a 476-acre entertainment resort complex.
+On April 8, 2025, Universal Destinations & Experiences and the United Kingdom government revealed their plans for a theme park in Bedford, which was scheduled to open in 2031 as a part of a 476-acre entertainment resort complex.
 In the same statement, Universal predicted that 8.5 million visitors would attend the park in its first year, generating an expected £50 billion of revenue by 2055.

+After being given the green light on December 21, 2025, Universal United Kingdom Resort began construction on January 12, 2026.

 Unnamed second park at Universal Beijing Resort

-In April 2021, Universal Beijing announced that a second gate theme park was set to open by 2025.
+In April 2021, Universal Beijing announced that a second gate theme park was set to open in 2025.
 In September 2023, construction for the expansion was set to begin in 2025.